BakalMode/supermarket-front-JB-Final-Project/README.md

 run this commad to start the server:
 -      npm start

-if started correctly your terminal should have this prompt:
+if started correctly your terminal should see this prompt:
 <p>
   <img src="readmeImages/reactServerUpPrompt.jpg" width="300" alt="EnvCheck">
 </p>